Friday, March 27, 2020

 I don't know how to embrace my spastic cerebral palsy.
 It's a part of me, like my brown eyes.
 I have tried to imagine what my life might have been like without it.
 I can't.
 Life with cerebral palsy is all I know

 There are perks to having cerebral palsy.
 I usually don't have to wait in long lines.
 This was definitely a perk when we visited The Disney Theme Parks.
 When I traveled I boarded the plane first.
 We were upgraded to the first-class section a few times.
-And, of course, I can't forget better parking spots.
+And, of course, the biggest perk is better parking spots.

 Society loves to label people.
 Labels make our society feel better.
-Society understands labels I had been labeled "severely disabled."
+Society understands that I had been labeled "severely disabled."
 Society did not expect me to achieve very much.

 I freaked out saying, "Mom, that's not what I am is it?"